linuxserver/docker-mods/README.md

 Then put `/config/flac2mp3-custom.sh` in the **Path** field in place of `/usr/local/bin/flac2mp3.sh` mentioned in the [Installation](./README.md#installation) section above.

->**Note:** If you followed the Linuxserver.io recommendations when configuring your container, the `/config` directory will be mapped to an external storage location.
+>![notes]
+If you followed the Linuxserver.io recommendations when configuring your container, the `/config` directory will be mapped to an external storage location.
 It is therefore recommended to place custom scripts in the `/config` directory so they will survive container updates, but they may be placed anywhere that is accessible by Lidarr.

 ## Environment Variable
 The `flac2mp3.sh` script also allows the use of arguments provided by the `FLAC2MP3_ARGS` environment variable.
 This allows advanced use cases without having to provide a custom script.